We share opportunities aimed at people who have spent time in prison, including work, training and volunteer placements.

 If you are an organisation that would like to share an opportunity please contact us.

-Organisation: The Koestler Trust
+Organisation: Koestler Arts

 The Koestler Trust is looking for people with lived experience of the criminal justice system who are interested in pursuing their interest in the arts (visual arts or writing).
 We currently have mentors available in the London area who are able to provide one-to-one bespoke Arts Mentoring.